Must-Read Magical Realism Books for Christmas

 We all know the classic Christmas movie, It’s a Wonderful Life, but did you know that it’s based on a short story published in the 1940s?

-The story came to author Philip Van Doren in a dream one night.
-Doren wasn’t able to find a publisher at first, so he self-published the story as a pamphlet that he sent out as his Christmas card in 1943.
+The story came to the author in a dream one night.
+He wasn’t able to find a publisher at first, so he self-published the story as a pamphlet that he sent out as his Christmas card in 1943.
 One of those cards found its way to Frank Capra, who shared it with Jimmy Stewart, and It’s a Wonderful Life was born.

 Book Summary

 Duncan takes them back to his castle in Highglen, a quaint village that feels somehow familiar to Maren, as does Duncan himself.
 The castle, it turns out, is stuck in 1647.
-Ultimately Maren will have to decide between returning to her own time, or staying forever in the past.
+Ultimately, Maren will have to decide whether to return to her own time or stay in the past forever.

 Sariah Wilson has written many cute rom-coms that we’ve both enjoyed (and it’s a bonus that all of her books are currently available with Kindle Unlimited).
 This is a clean romance, but if the insta-love trope isn’t your thing, you might want to choose a different book from the list.

 This time-travel Christmas novella is only available in ebook and audiobook formats.
-Readers who have listened to it say that the Scottish dialogue and narration make this story extra enjoyable.
+Readers who have listened to it say the Scottish dialogue and narration make this story even more enjoyable.
 It’s perfect for fans of Outlander!

 Book Summary